swissquote/crafty/docs/05_Packages/01_crafty/Anatomy_of_a_preset.md

   /*
    * The watch expression to use to rebuild this asset.
    * Any glob expression is valid, is needed for Gulp in watch mode.
-   * Webpack and rollup.js have their own mechanism to watch files and don't need this option.
+   * Webpack has its own mechanism to watch files and don't need this option.
    * If nothing is specified, it will use the value of `source` as a watch expression */ watch?: string | string[];